anodyne/nova/README.md

     * [wiki] removed the textboxlist images
     * [wiki] removed the textboxlist stylesheets
     * [wiki] added the proper images
+    * [login] updated the stylesheets to match the main section
+    * updated the main logo files
 * updated the lightness skin
 	* [wiki] removed the textboxlist images
     * [wiki] removed the textboxlist stylesheets
+    * updated the main logo files
 * updated the titan skin
 	* [wiki] removed the textboxlist images
     * [wiki] removed the textboxlist stylesheets
 * updated the redmond skin
 	* [wiki] removed the textboxlist images
     * [wiki] removed the textboxlist stylesheets
+    * [login] updated the nova small logo
 * updated jquery to version 1.4.1
-* updated jquery ui to version 1.8b1
+* updated jquery ui to version 1.8rc1
 * updated the head include files to pull in the jquery.ui.widget file which is now required
 * updated the admin's head include file to set some depencies for the ui widgets
 * updated the language files